Conor McKenna: Return to Tyrone (Gaelic)

 The following month, McKenna made his first start for Tyrone against Donegal as the 2020 National Football League resumed after a long suspension caused by the impact of the COVID-19 pandemic on Gaelic games.
 Donegal defender Stephen McMenamin fouled McKenna to concede a penalty in that game but Donegal won by four.
 In his second game McKenna scored two goals that helped relegate Mayo, in what was that county's first time to be knocked out of the top flight in 23 years.

 McKenna scored two goals in the 2021 All-Ireland Senior Football Championship semi-final defeat of Kerry.
 When Tyrone then defeated Mayo in the 2021 All-Ireland Senior Football Championship Final, McKenna became the fourth former AFL player to win the Sam Maguire Cup (and the first since Tadhg Kennelly in 2009).

 Brisbane Lions (AFL)

 McKenna confirmed his intention to resume his AFL career in 2023, signing with the Brisbane Lions ahead of the 2023 AFL season.
 McKenna made his Brisbane debut against Port Adelaide in Round 1, kicking one goal and racking up 20 disposals in a 54-point defeat.
 He went on to play in the 2023 AFL Grand Final loss to Collingwood.

 McKenna was part of the Brisbane Lions 2024 premiership winning team, starting the match as the substitute in a 60 point victory over the Sydney Swans.

+In 2026, McKenna won the Goal of the Year after scoring a spectacular goal against Collingwood in Round 24.
+He was part of the Brisbane Lions 2026 premiership winning team.